codersclub/DRKB/ide/environment/hidden_settings/index.md

 HKEY\_CURRENT\_USER

-As always, use of this information is at your own risk\... ;-)
+As always, use of this information is at your own risk... ;-)

 Software\\Borland\\Delphi\\5.0\\Extras\\AutoPaletteSelect